grumat/glossy-msp430/Hardware/L432KC/README.md

 ## Configuring STM32L432KC or STM32G431KB

-Please note that both Nucleo-32 options have a minor pinout difference, so you are required to compensate it by adjusting a jumper setting, as shown below:
+Please note that both Nucleo-32 options have a minor pinout difference, so you are required to compensate it by adjusting two jumper setting, as shown below:

 ![L432KC-MCU-Sel-fs8.png](images/L432KC-MCU-Sel-fs8.png)

-This jumper selects the TXD line of the JTAG connector.
-For a Nucleo-32 **L432KC** you should short pins 2 and 3.
-For the **G431KB** model short pins 1 and 2, like shown on the silk-screen.
+This jumper selects the LED and the TXD function pins.
+For a Nucleo-32 **L432KC** you should short the two lower pins.
+For the **G431KB** model short the upper pins, like shown on the silk-screen.

 # USB Connector

 During the development phase, power supply is taken from the embedded ST-Link board.
-On later firmware release a VCOM will be implemented for fast GDB transfers and the ST-Link will not be needed anymore.
+On a later firmware release a VCOM interface will be implemented for fast GDB transfers and the ST-Link will not be needed anymore.

 The installed Micro USB connector allows you to supply the Nucleo board with power and establish an USB connection.